Veterinarian: Veterinary science degrees

 Degrees in veterinary medicine culminate in the award of a veterinary science degree, although the title varies by region.
-For instance, in North America, graduates will receive a Doctor of Veterinary Medicine (Doctor of Veterinary Medicine or Veterinariae Medicinae Doctoris; DVM or VMD), whereas in the United Kingdom, Australia, New Zealand or India they would be awarded a Bachelor of Veterinary Science, Surgery or Medicine (BVS, BVSc, BVetMed or BVMS), and in Ireland graduates receive a Medicinae Veterinariae Baccalaureus (MVB).
+For instance, in North America, graduates will receive a Doctor of Veterinary Medicine (Doctor of Veterinary Medicine or Veterinariae Medicinae Doctor; DVM or VMD), whereas in the United Kingdom, Australia, New Zealand or India they would be awarded a Bachelor of Veterinary Science, Surgery or Medicine (BVS, BVSc, BVetMed or BVMS), and in Ireland graduates receive a Medicinae Veterinariae Baccalaureus (MVB).

-In continental Europe, the degree of Doctor Medicinae Veterinariae (DMV, DrMedVet, Dr. med. vet., MVDr.) is granted.
+In continental Europe, the degree of Doctor Medicinae Veterinariae (DMV, DrMedVet, Dr. med. vet., MVDr.) is granted, which in some countries additionally requires the completion of a dissertation including original research.

 The award of a bachelor's degree was previously commonplace in the United States, but the degree name and academic standards were upgraded to match the 'doctor' title used by graduates.

 Comparatively few universities have veterinary schools that offer degrees which are accredited to qualify the graduates as registered vets.
 For example, there are 30 in the United States, 5 in Canada, 1 in New Zealand, 7 in Australia (4 of which offer degrees accredited by the American Veterinary Medical Association (AVMA)), and 8 in the United Kingdom (4 of which offer degrees accredited by the American Veterinary Medical Association (AVMA)).

 Due to this scarcity of places for veterinary degrees, admission to veterinary school is competitive and requires extensive preparation.
 In the United States in 2007, approximately 5,750 applicants competed for the 2,650 seats in the 28 accredited veterinary schools, with an acceptance rate of 46%.

 With competitive admission, many schools may place heavy emphasis and consideration on a candidate's veterinary and animal experience.
 Formal experience is a particular advantage to the applicant, often consisting of work with veterinarians or scientists in clinics, agribusiness, research, or some area of health science.
 Less formal experience is also helpful for the applicant to have, and this includes working with animals on a farm or ranch or at a stable or animal shelter and basic overall animal exposure.

 In the United States, approximately 80% of admitted students are female.
 In the early history of veterinary medicine of the United States, most veterinarians were males.
 However, in the 1990s this ratio reached parity, and now it has been reversed.

 Preveterinary courses should emphasize the sciences.
 Most veterinary schools typically require applicants to have taken one year equivalent classes in organic, inorganic chemistry, physics, general biology; and one semester of vertebrate embryology and biochemistry.
 Usually, the minimal mathematics requirement is college level calculus.
 Individual schools might require introduction to animal science, livestock judging, animal nutrition, cell biology, and genetics.
 However, due to the limited availability of these courses, many schools have removed these requirements to widen the pool of possible applicants.